Trump on Trade: What it Means for Your Business

 - Criticized the Iran nuclear deal and the easing of Cuba sanctions

 The Presidential Transition Team announced that the choices of Steve Mnuchin for Treasury Secretary and Wilbur Ross for Commerce Secretary "signal a seismic and transformative shift in trade policy."
 The appointment of Peter Navarro (to lead a new team the President named the National Economic Council) may be another indication of a significant transformation.
 Mr. Navarro has warned of the US's "economic death" due to China's unfair trade practices and lack of consumer safety mechanisms, and claimed that NAFTA has caused the loss of 700,000 US jobs.

 Planning for the future

-It is difficult to predict concrete steps based on campaign rhetoric.
+It is difficult to predict concrete steps based on campaign (or post-election) rhetoric.
 Nevertheless, in the short-term companies should begin asking questions designed to identify the potential risks - and opportunities - presented by the incoming administration's international trade and investment agenda.

 We have a dedicated team of international trade and commercial experts who are able to help companies navigate their future.
 If you would like to discuss the implications of the Trump administration's trade policies for your company, please get in touch with your usual Baker McKenzie contact or, alternatively, Paul Burns, Raymundo Enriquez, Rod Hunter, Janet Kim, Amy de la Lama, Ted Murphy, Miguel Noyola or James Small.